LuckyHyena/DnD/homebrew/5e_reference.md

 >> While _squeezing_ through a space, a creature has disadvantage on **attack rolls and Dexterity saving throws**, and [it suffers a __speed penalty__].
 >>
 >> Attack rolls against the creature gain advantage while it's in the smaller space. - [_Player's Handbook_](https://5thsrd.org/combat/movement_and_position/#squeezing-into-a-smaller-space)

----

-# Concentration
-If you take damage while maintaining _concentration_ on a spell, you must make a Constitution saving throw with a DC of either 10 (easy) or half the damage you took, whichever is higher.
-If you fail the saving throw your _concentration_ is broken.

-> **homebrew:** make concentration saving throws with **Intelligence** instead of Constitution.

----

-# Knocking a creature out
-An attacker making a __melee__ attack that would kill a creature may choose to instead knock them out: the knocked-out creature falls unconscious, drops to 0 hitpoints, and is stable.

-> **homebrew:** IRL any blow or chemical that can render you unconscious is very close to being strong enough to kill you, and an adventurer swinging a normally-lethal weapon in the middle of adrenaline-soaked combat is in no position to carefully or safely take someone down.
-If you want to take a living prisoner grab some [manacles](https://5thsrd.org/adventuring/equipment/adventuring_gear/#manacles) and brush up on your [grapple rules](#getting-grappled).
-Or play a monk.

-Most enemies don't make death saving throws and have no chance of being stabilized or saved once they go down.

 ![immovable rod](/images/immovable-rod.jpg)